Kokia (singer): Song writing

-Occasionally in songs, such as "Chōwa Oto" (調和　ｏｔｏ, Harmony, Sound) and "Follow the Nightingale," Kokia writes lyrics in code.
-For both of these songs, they featured reversed syllables (such as the lyric "nimiunooto denzush," when reversed gives "Oto no umi ni shizunde" (音の海に 沈んで, sinking in a sea of sound)).
-In "Chōwa Oto," Kokia also has a separate code (the numbers 3 25 15 21 23 and 1) which correspond to the letters of the English alphabet (1=A, 26=Z) to write the song's name in wāpuro rōmaji (C Y O U W A).
+Occasionally in songs, such as "Chōwa Oto" (調和　ｏｔｏ, Harmony, Sound) and "Follow the Nightingale", Kokia writes lyrics in code.
+For both of these songs, they featured reversed syllables (such as the lyric "nimiunooto denzush", when reversed gives "Oto no umi ni shizunde" (音の海に 沈んで)).
+In "Chōwa Oto", Kokia also has a separate code (the numbers 3 25 15 21 23 and 1) which correspond to the letters of the English alphabet (1=A, 26=Z) to write the song's name in wāpuro rōmaji (C Y O U W A).

+Musical style

+Kokia’s work has generally been situated within J-pop while drawing on folk and “world/new-age” colors; AllMusic classifies her under Pop/Rock and International with a “Japanese Traditions” style tag.
+Trained in classical voice at Toho Gakuen, she often blends choral textures, orchestral accompaniment, and operatic gestures with pop songwriting.
+In 2008, her album The Voice (stylised as The VOICE) received Adlib magazine’s Adlib Awards in the Domestic World/New-Age category, underscoring that reception.

+Her interest in Celtic/Irish idioms is heard on the Ireland-recorded album Fairy Dance ~KOKIA meets Ireland~, a collaboration with local musicians that her label described as a “Celtic healing album.”

+Critics have noted how some anime/game themes employ chant-like writing, layered choir and “opera-esque” passages; for example, reviews of “Follow the Nightingale” (Tales of Innocence) and “Karma” (Phantom: Requiem for the Phantom) highlight these neoclassical/dark-wave-like sonorities.

+Separate from her originals, Kokia has issued jazz-standard cover sets (Watching from Above in 2016; Watching from Above 2 in 2019, first released digitally in 2023), featuring material such as “Fever,” “Blue Skies,” and “One Note Samba.”

 Personal life

 Violinist Kyoko Yoshida is Kokia's older sister, and also attended the Toho Gakuen School of Music.

 Kokia's grandfather was the manager of a Japanese shipbuilding company.
-She created a short-film "Ojii-chan no Tulip" (おじいちゃんのチューリップ, Granddad's Tulips) and a song (Grandfather's Ship) in his honour.
+She created a short film, "Ojii-chan no Tulip" (おじいちゃんのチューリップ), and a song ("Grandfather's Ship") in his honour.